The complexity of root-finding in orders: Positive results on Pi f

-\begin{proof}[Proof of Theorem \ref{thm:pif}] We use the definition of $\NP$ as given in Definition~A.5 of \citep{artgroepen}.
-To prove that for $f$ separable, $\Pi_f$ lies in $\NP$, it sufficed to give for each yes-instance $A$ a certificate $c(A) \in A$ such that there is an algorithm that given $A,c \in A$ outputs ``yes'' if $c = c(A)$ and ``no'' if $A$ is a no-instance, in polynomial time in the size of the input.
-Note that by encoding $A$ in $\Z_{>0}$, this is indeed equivalent to the aforementioned definition.
-Our algorithm is very short. \begin{enumerate} \item Calculate whether $f(c) = 0$. \end{enumerate} If we take $c(A) \in Z_A(f)$, then Algorithm \ref{algo:np} also shows that the size of $c(A)$ is polynomial in the size of the input, hence our algorithm works in polynomial time.
-Hence the problem $\Pi_f$ lies in $\NP$. \end{proof} \begin{rem} This does not necessarily work for non-separable polynomials, as then we cannot guarantee that if $Z_A(f)$ is non-empty, it contains a small element. \end{rem}
+\begin{thm} Let $f$ be a separable polynomial.
+Then $\Pi_f$ lies in $\NP$. \end{thm} \begin{proof} We need to prove that a yes-instance $A$ of $\Pi_f$ can be certified in polynomial time.
+Our certification algorithm takes as input $(A,c)$ with $c \in A$, and checks whether $f(c) = 0$.
+Each yes-instance then has a certificate $c \in Z_A(f)$.
+Algorithm \ref{algo:np} shows that the size of $c$ is polynomial in the size of $A$, hence our algorithm works in polynomial time.
+Hence the problem $\Pi_f$ lies in $\NP$. \end{proof} \begin{rem} This does not necessarily work for non-separable polynomials, as then we cannot guarantee that if $Z_A(f)$ is non-empty, it contains an element with length polynomially bounded in the length of the input. \end{rem}

 \begin{lem} Let $f \in \Z[X]$ be non-zero, and let $f_{\mon}$ be its largest degree monic divisor in $\Z[X]$.
 Then $\Pi_{f} = \Pi_{f_{\mon}}$. \end{lem} \begin{proof} It suffices to show for any order $A$ that $Z_{A}(f) \not= \varnothing$ holds if and only if $Z_A(f_{\mon}) \not= \varnothing$ holds.
 Obviously, if $f_{\mon}$ has a zero in $A$, then so does $f$.
 If $f$ has a zero $\alpha$ in $A$, then, as $A$ is an order, $\alpha$ is the zero of some monic polynomial $g$.
 If we then use again that $A$ is torsion free, we see that $\alpha$ is a zero of the monic polynomial $\gcd(g,f)$.
 Any monic polynomial that divides $f$ also divides $f_{\mon}$, so $f_{\mon}$ has a zero in $A$.
 This in fact proves the stronger statement $Z_{A}(f) = Z_A(f_{\mon})$. \end{proof}